Towards 6D Little String Theory of Particles

 \section{Abstract}

 { A model for particles based on preons in chiral, vector and tensor/graviton supermultiplets of unbroken global supersymmetry is engineered.
 The framework of the model is little string theory.
-Some phenomenological results are discussed.
+Phenomenological predictions are discussed.

 1.5cm

 \textit{Keywords:} Standard Model, Composite Models, Supersymmetry, Little String Theory, T-duality, Holography.

 1.0cm